rackner/kubernetes-faster/README.md

 This folder contains the artifacts for a Kops-run cluster on AWS GovCloud.
 Kops is used to bootstrap the cluster as well as spin up the actual infrastructure on AWS EC2 in GovCloud.
 Kops is also used to perform operational tasks like node rotations and upgrades.

-## Starter - Starting cluster applications & tooling
+## Starter Applications - Starting cluster applications & tooling

 This folder contains forked helm charts (and in some cases, plain Kubernetes YAML files) for a variety of applications which run on our default clusters.
 We run several types of applications, all of which are peripheral in nature.
 We've included a brief sentence about the components here, but for a full explanation check the documentation in the /helm folder.
 In the future, as more packages support Kustomize, that may alternately be used instead.